zhayes/TablePlugin/README.md

 This is a simple data table plugin.
 It can control data showing.
-Don't write any HTML or CSS,if you like default style.
+Don't write any HTML or CSS,if you like default style. i will updata this plugin for a while.